smfarzaneh/abinitio-tutorial/graphene.md

 To calculate the DOS in Quantum ESPRESSO, first you will need to have performed an `scf` calculation with the typical number of k points, e.g. `8X8X1`.
 Then, by increasing the number of k points, e.g. to `24X24X1`, you perform an `nscf` calculation to get the energies over a dense mesh.
-The last step is to run the `projwfc` command (with `projwfc.x` as the executable) which projects the wavefunction into atomic orbitals and calculates local density of states.
+The last step is to run the `projwfc` command (with `projwfc.x` as the executable) which projects the wavefunction into atomic orbitals and calculates the projected and the total density of states.
 The following codes perform the described tasks.
 ```bash
 ### density of states